Alan Dershowitz Explains How Donald Trump Could Still Win The Election Through SCOTUS

-Despite the fact that former Delaware Sen. Joe Biden is widely projected to be the next President of the United States, noted lawyer Alan Dershowitz is claiming that there is still a path for Donald Trump to claim victory, per Townhall.
+Despite the fact that former Delaware Sen. Joe Biden is widely projected to be the next president of the United States, noted lawyer Alan Dershowitz is claiming that there is still a path for Donald Trump to claim victory, per Townhall.

 Dershowitz first rose to fame as a left-wing legal mind who almost managed to make the death penalty unconstitutional in the U.S. and later taught at Harvard Law School.
 In addition, he served as the defense attorney in a number of high-profile cases, including that of Claus von Bulow and O.J.
 Simpson.
 However, in recent years, he has become a staunch defender of the president — even working on his behalf during his impeachment.

-Though he is not working for Trump in his reelection bid, Dershowitz did explain the legal process that could led to an upset win thanks to a law that was used in the Bush v.
-Gore lawsuit twenty years ago.
+Though he is not working for Trump’s re-election bid, Dershowitz did explain the legal process that could lead to an upset win thanks to a law that was used in the Bush v.
+Gore lawsuit 20 years ago.

-Dershowitz explained that while the former New York businessman will not be able to win 270 electors himself, he is hoping to chip away at the number of electors currently won by Biden so that no one hits the needed tally.
+Dershowitz explained that while the former New York businessman will not be able to win 270 electors himself, he is hoping to chip away at the number of electors currently won by Biden so that neither hits the needed tally.

 “The goal is to prevent Biden from getting 270, that’s why the clock is a double-edged sword,” Dershowitz stated.